globus-labs/proxima/examples/molecule-sampling/README.md

 1. _Changing the number of steps_.
 Logan also thinks that the impact of approximation error will be smaller the more steps you average over.
-1. _Increasing the molecule size_: Picking a larger number for `--mol` will get a larger molecule that may have a larger output, which might expose errors in the surrogate more easily.
+1. _Increasing the molecule size_: Picking a larger number for `--mol` will get a larger molecule will have a larger $R_g$, which might expose errors in the surrogate more easily.

 Ways to control how often the LFA is used:
+1. _Increasing the UQ tolerance_: Larger values of the `--uq-tolernace` parameter will allow the surrogate to be used more often.
-1. _Increasing the temperature_: (Indirect) Will cause perturbations to be accepted more often, leading to a greater drift in the molecule position.
+1. _Increasing the temperature_: (Indirect) Will cause perturbations to be accepted more often, leading to a greater drift in the molecule position and more likely the the inputs will be outside of the domain of applicability.
 1. _Increasing the perturbation size_: Use the ``--perturb`` flag to increase the amount the structure is changed at each step.
 Default is 0.01

-Logan intends the ability to add in control over the number of threads used by Psi4 as a simple way to control the runtime of the energy step.
+Ways to adjust accuracy of surrogate model:
+1. _Changing the maximum observation points_.
+Our model is build on Kernel methods, which means the model runtime increases linearly with the number of "observation points."
+The maximum number of observation points is fixed by ``--max-model-size``.
+Increasing the numebr of points increases accuracy of the model at the expense of longer runtimes.

 ## Logging Capabilities